-USAG-KA must conduct a disinfection profile for a public water system under the following conditions: (1) if the TTHM annual average is >0.064 mg/l or the HAA5 annual average is >0.048 mg/l or (2) if USAG-KA decides to make a significant change to the disinfection practice of a water system as described in paragraph 3-3.6.2.2(g) of this section.
+USAG-KA must conduct an initial disinfection profile for a public water system if the TTHM annual average is >0.064 mg/l or the HAA5 annual average is >0.048 mg/l.
+If USAG-KA decides to make a significant change to the disinfection practice of a water system, the Appropriate Agencies will be consulted to determine if additional disinfection profiling may be necessary, as described in paragraph 3-3.6.2.2(g) and (h) of this section.
 Relevant guidance, including the USEPA disinfection profiling and benchmarking guidance manual, shall be used to develop the disinfection profile.